arnold on Feb 05, 2019

 You should get a message that look like this:

-**Take a screenshot that looks like the one below to turn in.
+**Take a screenshot that looks like the one below (with the status “Success”) to turn in.

 We always want to do everything we can to make our websites run as fast as possible.
 The reason for this is because Google will not show websites in the search results that load slowly.
 Google wants the experience of users to be as flawless as possible and people are generally unwilling to wait for slow sites to load.